Fix: Apply Watch Keeps Getting Disconnected

 Update the Apple Watch Through the Watch App

-2. If a WatchOS update is shown, install it and restart the watch.
+2. If you see a WatchOS update, install it and restart your watch.

-3. Restart the iPhone and see if the disconnected problem is solved.
+3. Restart your iPhone and see if the problem is fixed.

-1. Open the Watch Settings and navigate to General > Software Update.
+1. Go to Settings on the watch: General > Software Update.

 Tap on Software Update in General Settings of the Apple Watch